ERDDAP/erddap/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Server**
-- What ERDDAP server?
-If you're the admin, please provide what version of ERDDAP, Tomcat, and Java you are using.
+- What ERDDAP™ server?
+If you're the admin, please provide what version of ERDDAP™, Tomcat, and Java you are using.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]